blc-org/una/README.md

 # UNA - Universal Node API

-Una is a Lightning network node wrapper for multiple backends and for multiple programming languages
+Una is a Lightning network node wrapper for multiple backends and for multiple programming languages.

 🚧 Una is still in development.